lollo03/NotACMS/README.md

  This project is based on bootstrap, PHP, and js.
 # TODO
 - [x] Add the ability to change the password via the admin interface
+- [X] Add the ability to manage images
 - [ ] Add the ability to manage galleries
 - [ ] Write a proper documentation
 - [ ] Add multi-language support, even if it is alredy possible (sort-off)